kongchengt2002/uwm-chess-club-registration-website/README.md

 This project is a PHP and MySQL registration website created for a UWM Chess Club concept.
 It was completed as a final project for my website design class.
 The website allows users to submit registration information through a web form and stores the submitted data in a MySQL database.

 The goal of this project was to practice building a database-connected web application using PHP, MySQL, HTML, and CSS.
-It demonstrates basic full-stack web development skills, including form design, server-side processing, database connection, and project organization.
+It demonstrates beginner full-stack web development skills, including form design, server-side processing, database connection, and project organization.

 ## Features

 * Styled registration homepage
-* User registration form
+* Student registration form
 * PHP form handling
 * MySQL database connection
 * Data storage using phpMyAdmin/MySQL
+* Registered members view page
 * Custom CSS styling
 * Organized project files
-* Screenshot documentation

 ## Technologies Used